 Matt Woodruffe

 Matt Woodruffe is a data professional and PhD candidate in Machine Learning and Artificial Intelligence in Education.
-He has helped education institutions leverage value from their technology investments and understands that schooling systems are often data-rich but information-poor.
+He has helped education institutions leverage technology investments and, through his work with Microsoft, understands that schooling systems are often data-rich but information-poor.

 Michelle Ohren